Corporate Governance

 Executive Remuneration

-- When determining remuneration, etc. for Directors and Vice Presidents, the Board of Directors reflects corporate performance and medium- and long-term growth of corporate value, and also considers securing and retaining appropriate human resources, and sets the remuneration structure and level that are appropriate to the required roles and responsibilities.
+- When determining remuneration, etc. for Directors and Vice Presidents, the Board of Directors reflects corporate performance and medium- and long-term growth of corporate value, and also considers securing

-- Remuneration for Directors consists of 1) basic remuneration and 2) bonuses as performance-linked remuneration, etc. as monetary remuneration, as well as 3) pre-delivery type restricted stock remuneration and 4) performance-linked restricted stock remuneration as performance-linked remuneration, etc. as nonmonetary remuneration; provided, however, remuneration for Outside Directors is limited to basic remuneration, considering their roles.
+- Remuneration for Directors consists of 1) basic remuneration and 2) bonuses as performance-linked remuneration, etc. as monetary remuneration, as well as 3) pre-delivery type restricted stock remuneration and 4) performance-linked restricted stock remuneration as performance-linked remuneration, etc. as non-monetary remuneration; provided, however, remuneration for Outside Directors is limited to basic remuneration, considering their roles.

 - Remuneration for Vice Presidents consists of 1) basic remuneration and 2) bonuses as performance-linked remuneration, etc. as monetary remuneration, as well as 3) pre-delivery type restricted stock remuneration as non-monetary remuneration.